-In late 2013 the University of Zadar was awarded the Erasmus Charter for Higher Education (ECHE), which is the key prerequisite for the participation in the new programme.
-The first exchanges within the mentioned programme have already been realized.
+In the late 2013 the University of Zadar was awarded the Erasmus Charter for Higher Education (ECHE), which is the key prerequisite for the participation in the new programme.
+The first exchanges within the mentioned programme have already been realised.
 The Charter number is 2561-EPP-1-2014-1-HR-PPPKA3-ECHE.

 The ERASMUS code of the University of Zadar is: HR ZADAR01.

 The Erasmus+ programme will be conducted through the following actions: